jbampton/ruby-strip/README.md

 ![gem dependency](documentation/images/terminal/ruby/gem-dependency.png)

-You can either install [Bundler](http://bundler.io/) which will install the required gems from the GemFile or install the required gems manually.
+You can either install [Bundler](http://bundler.io/) which will install the required gems from the Gemfile or install the required gems manually.

 Using bundler run: